-- 110. As the wording relates to the 2018 (No. 2) Regulations, the adjustments should also relate to the local authority financial year; local authorities can change this to the academy financial year, by local agreement. - 111.
-Some of the oldest academies do not have any provisions in their funding agreement.
+110. As the wording relates to the finance regulations, the adjustments should also relate to the local authority financial year; local authorities can change this to the academy financial year, by local agreement.

+111. Some of the oldest academies do not have any provisions in their funding agreement.
 In these situations, any adjustments would have to be by agreement between the local authority and academy.